-The implications of the Paris Agreement and how it relates to the UK are quite complex, but Andy Hannah of ADAPT has attempted to summarise the issues concerned and some personal observations from the conference in a 2 page briefing note below.
+The implications of the Paris Agreement and how it relates to the UK are quite complex, but Andy Hannah of ADAPT has attempted to summarise the issues concerned and some personal observations from the conference in the briefing note below.

 Notes and observations by Andy Hannah arising from his attendance on behalf of ADAPT at the above conference at The Royal Society on 23 February 2016.

 The substance of the agreement can perhaps be summarised thus:

 At the conference, there was broad agreement that the Paris Agreement represents a remarkable achievement in gaining consensus from 195 countries for measures which will, in the medium to long term, mean dramatic changes to the way society operates.
 In particular the commitments and targets agreed mean that fossil fuel industries will not be able to continue to operate in there current mode, and constraints on greenhouse gas emissions will become the dominant factor rather than the availability of fossil fuels.
 This represents a commitment to 'leave it in the ground'.